A Phase Space Approach to the Conformal Construction of Non-Vacuum Initial Data Sets in General Relativity: Introduction

 The success of the scaling/decoupling procedure for these and other matter models naturally leads to the question of whether there is an underlying principle that unifies these examples.
 Moreover, one would like to know if there is a rule that determines directly (without ad-hoc manipulation) how to scale the matter fields in general.
 Our main results give a positive resolution to these questions under the following physically natural hypotheses: \begin{itemize} \item the matter fields have an associated Lagrangian, \item the matter Lagrangian is diffeomorphism invariant, \item the matter Lagrangian is minimally coupled to gravity (so no derivatives of the spacetime metric appear in it). \end{itemize} A Lagrangian in this setting depends on the spacetime metric $g$ along with matter fields $\fieldsec$ and, as recalled in Section \ref{sec:constraint-equations}, the momentum density $\momJ$ is a well-defined quantity on a time slice $\Sigma$ depending on $g$ and $\fieldsec$ regardless of whether the Einstein equations or the equations of motion for the matter fields are satisfied.
-On this same slice, the spacetime metric determines a Riemannian metric $h$, and our main results stem from an invariance property of $\momJ\dV_h$ under metric perturbations.
-Indeed, in Sections \ref{sec:manifold-valued} and \ref{sec:tensor-valued} we prove two theorems that are concrete expressions of the following imprecise meta-theorem, which is a structural statement about the Einstein equations and is not simply a fact about the conformal method. \begin{meta-theorem} Under the above hypotheses, the spacetime matter fields can be decomposed into certain `spatial' variables $B$ with conjugate momenta $\Pi_B$ such that if $B$ and $\Pi_B$ satisfy the Euler-Lagrange equations of the matter Lagrangian, then the co-vector-valued $n$-form
+On this same slice, the spacetime metric determines a Riemannian metric $h$, and our main results stem from an invariance property of the combination $\momJ\dV_h$ under metric perturbations.
+Indeed, in Sections \ref{sec:manifold-valued} and \ref{sec:tensor-valued} we prove two theorems that are concrete expressions of the following imprecise meta-theorem, which is a structural statement about the Einstein equations and is not simply a fact about the conformal method. \begin{meta-theorem} Under the above hypotheses, the spacetime matter fields can be decomposed into certain `spatial' variables $B$ with conjugate momenta\footnote{The conjugate momentum of a field is the derivative of a Lagrangian with respect to the field's time derivative; formal definitions appear just prior to Theorem \ref{thm:form-of-J-manifold-edition} and Corollary \ref{cor:vary-X-to-Lie} below.} $\Pi_B$ such that if $B$ and $\Pi_B$ satisfy the Euler-Lagrange equations of the matter Lagrangian, then the covector-valued $n$-form

 on each time slice is determined by $B$ and $\Pi_B$ alone, and is independent of the metric. \end{meta-theorem}

 That is, although the spatial metric volume form $dV_h$ and the momentum density $\momJ$ each depend on the the metric, the combination $\momJ dV_h:= \momJ\otimes dV_h$ depends only on the state and momenta of the matter fields after a suitable decomposition into `spatial' variables.
 In fact, we give an explicit relation for how $\momJ dV_h$ is determined from the matter fields, equation \eqref{eq:J-to-Pi-on-B} below, but these details are not needed to see how the meta-theorem resolves the question of decoupling.
 Indeed, consider a pair $h$ and $h^*$ of conformally related metrics: $h^* = \phi^{q-2}h$.
 Fixing $B$ and $\Pi_B$, the meta-theorem implies